 In order for an agile development process to really work, it can’t be handled conventionally.
 With Citizen Developers and no-code, you’re building applications up to 8x faster than hand-coding.
 With that extra time, your departments have an opportunity to really experiment with a prototype to find out what truly works and what doesn't.
 Spoiler alert: not every idea is a winner.

 So, instead of trying to filter in ideas from the top-down, future-proof solutions will almost always be a result of ideas from your users, IT, and iterative testing… lots of testing.
-As a manager it may be daunting to watch your new development team at work, the end result is an end-user who’s needs have been fully catered for.
+As a manager it may be daunting to watch your new development team at work, the end result is an end-user whose needs have been fully catered for.

 Rounding it all up

-Onboarding the new generation of developers may sound like a long process but in reality, each of these steps run alongside each other.
+Onboarding the new generation of developers may sound like a long process but in reality, each of these steps runs alongside each other.
 It’s just a matter of time and giving Citizen Developers the space they need to figure things out on the move.
-Once everything in place, development becomes a smooth-running machine capable of thinking bigger, acting faster, and adapting on the fly to new challenges.
+Once everything is in place, development becomes a smooth-running machine capable of thinking bigger, acting faster, and adapting on the fly to new challenges.